DHawkesford/the-wall/README.md

     2. Have the new image load first **before** opening the modal, so they would only see the magnified image once it was ready, but then this meant a few seconds of delay where the user couldn't see anything happening.

 - I decided to go with option 2, and to then figure out a way to tell the user that the image was loading and that it would open shortly.
 This turned out to not be as straightforward as I first anticipated, but it was very satisfying when I eventually figured out a solution.

-- I determined that what I needed was a short `Loading...` message, whose visibility I could toggle using state (with either conditional rendering or with CSS classes as I touched on in the [Hamburger menu](#hamburger-menu) section above).
+- I determined that what I needed was a short `Loading...` message, whose visibility I could toggle using state (with either conditional rendering or with CSS classes as I touched on in the [hamburger menu](#hamburger-menu) section above).

 - After some trial and error, I read about the `onLoad` attribute of `img` tags, and got partway to a solution by having (a) the `Loading...` message render as part of the magnified image modal component, (b) an `isImageLoaded` state that initialises as `false` and which sets the visiblity of the `Loading...` message, and (c) having the `isImageLoaded` state toggled to true in the callback when the `onLoad` event of the magnified image occurs.

 - However, I then needed a way to toggle the `isImageLoaded` state back to `false` when the user closes the modal, to reset the situation for the next time they magnify an image.

 - A natural solution was to execute this in a `useEffect`, and to avoid causing an infinite loop, I added a `modalImage` variable (which is a prop to the modal component) to the dependency array.
 As such, the `isImageLoaded` state would only toggle back to false when the `modalImage` state changed (i.e. when a user magnified a new image).

 - Takeaway: One solution I tried involved using several pieces of state.
 However, I found I was not getting the result I was expecting.
 I eventually discovered that this was due to the fact that React sets state asynchronously, so that if I was executing code that sets multiple states sequentially, I could not rely on them actually being set in the order I had written.
 A valuable lesson!

 - [GeeksforGeeks Is setState() method async?](https://www.geeksforgeeks.org/is-setstate-method-async/)

 [Back to top](#-the-wall)